Explore UCD

 The HBM4IRE study will evaluate the necessary criteria and present the first building blocks for establishing a national HBM programme, as well as the chemical prioritisation method and a chemical priority list specific to Ireland, identifying the opportunities and challenges for a national HBM programme.

-We will invite policymakers, regulators, and the public to participate in a survey to nominate chemicals and substance groups of concern in Ireland.
+We are inviting policymakers, regulators, and the public to participate in a (opens in a new window)survey to nominate chemicals and substance groups of concern in Ireland.
 To determine a priority list of chemicals of interest for Ireland, we will combine the chemicals nominated from the national survey with national chemical usage data.
 We will identify the best practices for monitoring these chemicals aligned to EU regulations and guidelines.
 We will host a stakeholder forum and workshop with national/ international experts in HBM and chemical exposure to explore practical and logistical requirements for setting up a national human biomonitoring programme.

 EIRE Study (nEonicotinoid Insecticide exposuREs)